 - 100,000 Strong in the Americas Innovation Fund: These grants are specifically for higher education institutions.
 While your small business can’t apply for them directly, you could partner with an institution if you offer services for students.
 You get funding, and they get the value of your products or services.

 How to Apply For and Win Business Grants

 As I’ve mentioned, there can be a lot of competition for grants.
-There are often hundreds of small businesses applying for a single grant.
+There are often hundreds of small business owners applying for a single grant.

 In this section, I’ll go over the most important things to do to improve your chances of winning grants.